Lessons and Chamber Music

 Catalog detailsMUS 150 LEC The Broadway Musical

 Named for a specific road but enjoying a global impact, the Broadway musical has intersected with multiple styles and societal concerns over the past century.
 In this course, we explore the American musical theater's roots and relationship to opera, operetta, vaudeville, minstrelsy, and Tin Pan Alley.
 Traveling through the genre's history, we will encounter a wide range of musical styles, including ragtime, jazz, rock, and hip hop, and will explore several genre transformations, such as movies made into musicals and musicals into movies.
 We will develop a range of analytical skills as we investigate connections between choreography, lyrics, music, staging, and production.
 Throughout the semester, we will consider the genre's representations and reflections of ethnicity, race, sexuality, and class.
-The syllabus includes representative works by Gilbert and Sullivan, Cohan, Gershwin, Kern, Weill, Rodgers and Hammerstein, Lerner and Loewe, Bernstein, Sondheim, Lloyd Webber, and Miranda, with particular focus on such works as Showboat, Oklahoma!, Guys and Dolls, West Side Story, Hair, Rent, and Hamilton. [ more ]
+The syllabus includes representative works by Gilbert and Sullivan, Cohan, Gershwin, Kern, Weill, Rodgers and Hammerstein, Lerner and Loewe, Bernstein, Sondheim, Lloyd Webber, Tesori, and Miranda, with particular focus on such works as Showboat, Oklahoma!, Guys and Dolls, West Side Story, Hair, Rent, and Hamilton. [ more ]

 Taught by: W. Anthony Sheppard

-Catalog detailsMUS 151 LEC History of Jazz
+Catalog detailsMUS 151(S) LEC A History of Jazz

 Taught by: Kris Allen